ibm-cloud-docs/citrix-netscaler-vpx/ipsec-enable-features.md

 # Enabling the Required Features in Citrix Netscaler VPX
 {: #enable-required-features-in-vpx}

-You can enable the required features in {{site.data.keyword.vpx_full}} to create the IPSec VPN.
+You can enable the required features in {{site.data.keyword.vpx_full}} to create the IPsec VPN.
 {: shortdesc}

 To do so, perform the following procedure: